Tuesday, October 26, 2021

 Simmered in Cream of Turnip and Swiss Chard Soup

 This is the mother of all kubbas.
 I am using the expression in the medieval sense, which is ‘the best of.’
-I imagine, had 10th-century al-Warraq, author of Kitab al-Tabeekh (كتاب الطبيخ), known this dish, he would have called it ‘um al-kubab.’
+I imagine that had 10th-century al-Warraq, author of Kitab al-Tabeekh (كتاب الطبيخ), known this dish, he would have called it ‘um al-kubab.’
 Actually, one of the recipes in his book came that close to creating such a dish.
 In a shaljamiyya recipe (white stew with turnips), turnips were cooked in white sauce thickened with crushed chickpeas, ground almonds, milk, and rice.
-Lean meat was pounded into paste with spices, formed into kubab ‘meatballs’ and thrown into the simmering stew (Chapter 54).
+The lean meat was pounded into a paste with spices, formed into kubab ‘meatballs’, and thrown into the simmering stew (Chapter 54).

 This kubba is different from kubbat Halab in that dough is made from ground uncooked rice, pounded with meat.
 There is only one way to serve it and that is as kubbat hamu shalgham.
 After shaping the kubba, it is simmered in delicious turnip and Swiss chard soup.
 The soup in this case is served as a main dish